 - 5 scrap bag threads in different textures that coordinate with each other and the canvas

 The finished size of the design is slightly more than 3″, so 3″ round self-finishing items are too small. it would work very nicely in a 4″ round or coaster.

 The project is stitched in Diagonal Gobelin and Reverse Diagonal Gobelin, going over four threads.
 One round of the star is stitched in each thread.
 I alternated the rounds between my metallic (Water n’Ice and Soft Sheen Fyre Werks) and non-metallic (Gentle Arts floss, Bravo, and DMC Linen Floss) threads.

 In order to establish the size and shape of the design I stitched the round in the overdye first (black symbols on chart).
 Notice that this round and the next round to the outside have some areas where there are stitches end to end.
 Although it would be possible to make these stitches as a single stitch, that would make them very likely to snag.

 Follow the four charts below (one for each quadrant to stitch the ornaments.
 Stitch one round (thread) at a time.
 Once the establishing round (black lines) is stitched, it’s easy to work out or in to complete the ornament.

 Lower Left Chart:

 Like needlepoint based on quilts?
-You’ll love my upcoming Quilty Needlepoint Club Look for the announcement and sign up on Thursday.
+You’ll love my two Quilty Needlepoint Clubs Contact me to learn about getting them.